KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/General/Working_with_Numpy.md

 1. ```numpy.int32```
 2. ```numpy.float64```

-Thereafter, you can make a **copy** of the values to an expression.
-Following code snippet shows an example:
+The numpy array can then be **copied** to the expression.
+The following code snippet shows an example:

 ```python
 import numpy